Full Metal Daemon: Muramasa

 Full Metal Daemon: Muramasa (装甲悪鬼村正, Sōkō Akki Muramasa) is a Japanese visual novel developed and published by Nitroplus for Windows.
 It was released in Japan on October 30, 2009.
 An English localisation by JAST USA was released on August 25, 2021.
 The game is regarded as a masterpiece in the visual novel community.
 It is also one of JAST USA's most successful releases.

 Plot

-A Tsurugi (劒冑) is a living soul forged into a set of armor.
-They are among the most powerful weapons the world has to offer.
-All those who don them are known as Musha (武者) - warriors who are thus granted the power to soar the skies and wield blades that can rend even steel.
+In the story, a Tsurugi (劔冑) is a set of armor forged from a living soul.
+It's among the most powerful weapons in the world.
+Those who wear the armour are called Musha (武者) – warriors with the power of flight and blades able to beat steel.

-The island nation of Yamato, governed by the Rokuhara Shogunate in the first half of the 20th century, rumors of a Musha clad in silver armor, only known as Ginseigo, the Silver Star, are afloat: a ruthless silver tyrant that leaves nothing but destruction in its wake, massacring everything in its path without distinction.
+In the island nation of Yamato, governed by the Rokuhara Shogunate in the first half of the 20th century, rumors of a Musha clad in silver armor, only known as Ginseigo, the Silver Star, begin to spread calling them a tyrant and despoiler.

-Unknown to the public eye, there exists only one Musha who would stand against the silver demon.
-A lone man, donning a crimson Tsurugi, chases after his long-time nemesis, the Silver Star, cutting down both serial killers and agents of the Shogunate that stand in his way.

-However, his blade is not driven by the wrath of justice, nor will he ever label himself a hero.
-For his Tsurugi is none other than the cursed Muramasa, which five centuries ago brought ruin to the land, and innocent blood is the price it demands for its terrible might.
+One Musha, an old nemesis of the Silver Star, uses a crimson Tsurugi called Muramasa in his quest to bring them down.
+However, his Tsurugi comes with a dark past when five centuries ago it brought about a great calamity on the land.